-Dr. Kavvadia Olive Oil is classed extra virgin, medium fruity (5,3), medium bitter (4,0) and medium pungent (4,5) by the organoleptic assessment of ESVITE, and is rich in polyphenols and nutritional values thanks to the way it is produced and the care and passion of those producing it.
+Dr. Kavvadia Olive Oil is extra virgin, medium fruity, medium bitter, medium pungent, and is rich in polyphenols and nutritional values thanks to the way it is produced and the care and passion of those producing it...

 According to the EU Regulation 432/2012 “olive oil polyphenols contribute to the protection of blood lipids from oxidative stress, in the context of a balanced diet”.